Code-Institute-Submissions/PT-n-Podcaster/README.md

 ## UX (User Experience) :control_knobs:

 #### User Stories:
-* As a newly pregnant woman eager to get back into fitness, I expect to find information about how experienced my new (potential) Personal Trainer is.. especially as I am pregnant.
+* As a user, I expect to find information about how experienced my new (potential) Personal Trainer is.. __especially as I am pregnant__.
-* As an up and coming podcaster, I want to be inspired by more experience podcasters, I want quick and easy access to their work.
+* As a user and upcoming podcaster, I want to be inspired by more experienced podcasters, I want _quick and easy access to their work_.
-* As a new mum with __Diastasis Recti__ (post natal specific core speration), what I am looking for is pretty niche and I just want to book and pay for sessions as soon as possible.
+* As a user, suffering with __Diastasis Recti__ I just want to _book and pay for sessions as soon as possible_.
-* As an experienced podcaster, I want to lighten my load and know if a 'podcaster' has other audio technology related skills.
+* As a user, I want to __lighten my load__ and know if a 'podcaster' has _other audio technology related skills_.
-* As a user I want to be able to register my interest in any service quickly and easily.
+* As a user I want to be able to _register my interest in any service quickly and easily_.

 #### User Stories (in detail)::open_book: